-AT-GDH can be used in any (connected) network topology, with the help of a spanning tree.
+AT-GDH (Arbitrary Topology Generalization of Diffie-Hellman) employs a spanning tree.
 A spanning tree contains only the (one hop) links used in initial key agreement.
 This avoids the neighbors communication problem, as the Diffie-Hellman key exchanges are done only with one-hop neighbors.
 The operations propagate over the network along the spanning tree.

 A spanning tree can be done in several ways, literature on multicast tree construction and network flooding contain applicable solutions.
 Below we will describe one possible protocol for constructing a spanning tree where the node initiating the protocol becomes the root.
 The key agreement can begin right after the spanning tree is ready.
 In the initial state it is assumed that the nodes know their neighbors and that all links are two-way.
 The initiator sends a message to each of its neighbors.
 It thereby becomes the root of the spanning tree and its neighbors become its children.
 After receiving a message, a node acknowledges it and sends a similar message to all its neighbors, except to the parent.
 The nodes that acknowledge a message from a node become its children in the tree.
 When a node gets more than one of these messages, it acknowledges and processes only the message that it receives first, and consequent messages are ignored.
 This continues until every node has received a message.
 A leaf is a node that does not receive acknowledgments from any of its neighbors.
 The spanning tree has now been constructed and all nodes know their parent and their children.

-All leaf nodes (nodes with no children) start by selecting a random secret exponent e{leaf} and blind it by calculating $f(e{leaf}) = \alpha^{e{leaf}}$ and send the result to their respective parents.
-After a node has received the blinded keys from all its children, they select their exponents e{parent} and form Diffie-Hellmantype keys with their children repeatedly using the resulting key as the new exponent.
-For example, the key formed with child one $k_1 = f(e_1)^{e{parent}}$ is used as the parents new exponent: $k{12} = f(e_2)^{k_1}$ The nodes do not send these keys to the children yet.
+All leaf nodes (nodes with no children) start by selecting a random secret exponent and blind it and send the result to their respective parents (See Figure 2) After a node has received the blinded keys from all its children, they select their exponents and form Diffie-Hellman-type keys with their children repeatedly using the resulting key as the new exponent.
+The nodes do not send these keys to the children yet.
 The secret formed with the last child serves as the node's new private key, which the node blinds and sends to its parent.
 When this parent has received similar messages from all its children, it can repeat the same computation.
-This continues until the root has received all of its children's blinded keys.
+This continues until the root has received all the blinded keys of its children.
 The root repeats the same kind of computation as all the other parent nodes.
 The secret key formed thus between the root and its last child (and all other nodes) will be the shared session key material for the entire network.
 In the last phase of the protocol, the blinded keys needed for extracting the group key are propagated up the tree from the parents to their children starting from the root.